Tidykiwi/tic-tac-toe/README.md

-# BIT504_A2_TASKC
+# tic-tac-toe
-Creation of a simple Tic-Tac-Toe game for BIT504 Assignment2 @ Open Polytechnic
+Tic Tac Toe in Java.
+Completed as part of studying 'BIT504 - Programming 1' at the Open Polytechnic of New Zealand (BIT = Bachelor of Technology).